 Coordinate Without Being too Match-y

 There was a time and place to coordinate your colors and outfits exactly… high school prom.
 It’s okay to wear different shades of the same color and have hints of colors that coordinate.
 Try to be distinct and different in the types of clothing you wear, too.
+With that being said, try on your outfits together before the shoot to make sure you like the combo.
+I love the way Ana and Eric coordinated their outfits.
+Their minimal, black and white outfits went perfectly together!

 Limit Your Photos to One or Two Outfits

-Although you could probably use your whole closet in your photo shoot (and would probably like to), try and limit yourself to only one or two outfits.
+Although you could probably use your whole closet in your photo shoot (and would probably like to), try to limit yourself to only one or two outfits.
 This keeps the focus on the couple and not on the outfit.
 If you choose to do two outfits, I recommend having one that is more casual and the other a bit more dressy.
 Katie and Brandon did the perfect job of wearing two outfits that complimented each other well!

 Hair and Makeup Makes a Huge Difference